-- 1. Launch your Web browser.

-- 2. Type the printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14.

-- 3. Click the Jobs tab.
+- 1. Launch a Web browser from your computer. - 2.
+Type the printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
+Click the Jobs tab.

 The Jobs Accounting Links page is displayed.